versile2/NestedWithMudBlazor/README.md

 ## Concepts Demonstrated

-* Wrapping `ProtectedBrowserStorage` in a service to enable unit testing of methods using it.
+* Wrapping `ProtectedBrowserStorage` in a service to enable unit testing of methods using it
-* Rendering nested hierarchical data for navigation links efficiently.
-(Note: Child properties are manually wrapped in the Navigation Repository as this application isn't connected to a database.)
+* Rendering nested hierarchical data for navigation links efficiently (Note: Child properties are manually wrapped in the Navigation Repository as this application isn't connected to a database)
-* Implementing `MainLayout.razor` using MudBlazor, including all settings.
+* Implementing `MainLayout.razor` using MudBlazor, including all settings
-* Applying a custom MudBlazor theme.
+* Applying a custom MudBlazor theme
-* Implementing a dark/light toggle for the current MudBlazor theme.
+* Implementing a dark/light toggle for the current MudBlazor theme
-* Displaying a loading screen during application startup.
+* Displaying a loading screen during application startup
-* Customizing the `EditTemplate` for `EditMode.Form` (`DataGridEditMode.Form`) to modify specific controls on the automatic dialog form.
+* Customizing the `EditTemplate` for `EditMode.Form` (`DataGridEditMode.Form`) to modify specific controls on the automatic dialog form
-* Utilizing a `MudSwitch` to toggle the DataGrid between group and standard modes.
+* Utilizing a `MudSwitch` to toggle the DataGrid between group and standard modes
+* Row Drag and Drop functionality inside a MudGrid example

 ## Resources